bcbraga/SSAP/README.md

 ### ILS with Restart (ILSR)

 ILSR enhances diversification by restarting the search after a defined number of iterations without improvement.
 This strategy helps overcome local optima and increases robustness in more complex scenarios.

- Both heuristics are implemented in pure Python and were designed with future integration into an educational decision-support system in mind.

 ## Experimental Results